sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-5-shortcutoperators.rst

    :autograde: unittest

    Run the code below to see what the ++ and shorcut operators do.
-   Click on the Show Code Lens button to trace through the code and the variable values change in the visualizer.
+   Use the Codelens to trace through the code and observe how the variable values change.
 Try creating more compound assignment statements with shortcut operators and guess what they would print out before running the code.
    ~~~~